CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 2. **Non-GUI Tests** - They are tests that do not involve the GUI.
 They include:
    1. _Unit tests_ targeting the lowest level methods/classes.
 	* Example: `taskle.commons.StorageUtilTest`
-   2. _Integration tests_ that are checking the integration of multiple code units (they are assumed to be working.)
+   2. _Integration tests_ that are checking the integration of multiple code units (they are assumed to be working).
 	* Example: `taskle.storage.StorageManagerTest`
    3. Hybrids of unit and integration tests.
 They check multiple code units as well as how the are connected together.
 	* Example: `taskle.logic.LogicManagerTest`